Amelia5p/battleship/README.md

 * The play again function has a message that asks the user if they would like to play again but this was stuck in loop, fixed this by using `elif` statement with `break`.

+* Some print statements were being broken up halfway through a word due to the size of the terminal.
+I fixed this by using two print statements.

 <br>

 # Deployment